ipfs/ipfs-docs/docs/how-to/default-profile.md

 ipfs config profile apply default-datastore
 ```

 This command would show you the difference between your existing IPFS config and the new configuration.
-Also, it would overwrite your ipfs config file, so it's always better to create a backup of your existing ipfs configuration before running this command.
+Also, it would overwrite your IPFS `config` file, so it's always better to create a backup of your existing ipfs configuration before running this command.

 ## Converting profiles